gotchoices/MyCHIPs/doc/Protocol.md

 ![seq-lift-conf](uml/seq-lift-conf.svg)

 #### Referee Queries
-  Assuming all the nodes stayed connected and responded correctly through the lift sequences above, everyone now has exchanged their excess credits and collected other, more valued ones in their place.
+  Assuming all the nodes stayed connected and responded correctly through the lift sequences above, everyone now has exchanged their excess credits and collected other, more wanted ones in their place.
   But if part of the network had a problem part-way through the lift, some nodes might be left in an indeterminate state.
   They are committed to the lift, but they don't have the required signature to complete so they really don't know for sure if the lift should go through or not.